wmtorode/mechaffinity/README.md

 to the base/upkeep cost of the upgrade. `affectedIds` is a list of argo upgrade IDs that this quirk affects. to affect all upgrades a value of `PqAllArgoUpgrades` can be added to this list. example: `ArgoUpgradeFactor` with a modifier of `-0.3` and affectedIds list equal to `[PqAllArgoUpgrades]` will give a 30% cost reduction to the purchase cost of all upgrades. while a `ArgoUpkeepFactor` with a modifier of `0.15` will increase the monthly upkeep of all affected upgrades.

+- `PilotHealth`
+This type is used to add or remove health from a pilot

 ### QuirkPool objects